XRPLF/xrpl-dev-portal/content/tutorials/quickstart/create-trustline-send-currency-using-javascript.md

   - Tokens

 ---

-# Create Trust Line and Send Currency
+# Create Trust Line and Send Currency Using JavaScript

 This example shows how to: